solana-labs/example-helloworld/README.md

 The project comprises of:

 * An on-chain hello world program
-* Client that can send a "hello" to an account and get back the number of times hello has been sent
+* A client that can send a "hello" to an account and get back the number of times "hello" has been sent

 ## Table of Contents
 - [Hello world on Solana](#hello-world-on-solana)